zachmccabe/zachmccabe.github.io/_notes/dumb-questions.md

 I've been trying to use dumb questions to improve my conversations.
 First, I want to question my own assumptions.
 I want to channel the unstoppable, obnoxious energy of a 3-year-old who always has time for 1 last, ego-shredding, "Why?"
 Ask yourself often enough and it begins to feel like a Zen koan.
 Yes but why!

-Second, I want to ask questions even when it feels like the answer is obvious to others -- something I've learned from professional question-askers like therapists, journalists and scientists..
-And, if I'm having a really good day, asking these "obvious" questions provides me with deeply-layered answers.
+Second, I want to ask questions even when it feels like the answer is obvious to others -- something I've learned from professional question-askers, like therapists, journalists and scientists.
+If I'm having a really good day, asking these "obvious" questions provides me with deeply-layered answers.

+Usually, it's a good idea to ask a smart question; at other times, it's much more useful to ask a dumb question.